-Since 2009, Mrs Catherine Thomlinson, BA in English and history from Roehampton (forties).
-A St James’ disciple to her fingers’ ends, having spent almost all of her teaching career there after being educated at sister school, St Vedast (brief spell in South Africa before coming back to the fold).
-Two children, a son and a daughter, both of whom attended St James from age 4 right through senior school.
-A thoroughly lovely lady who radiates kindness, humanity and good humour, and this despite having a shocking cold when we met.
-The study oft proclaims the head, we’ve found, and Mrs Thomlinson’s was sparely but beautifully furnished, bright and calm.
-Amidst some exquisite pictures of quiet seas, a joyous tract reads, ‘Let your light shine!’ – and hers most assuredly does.
+Since 2009, Catherine Thomlinson, BA in English and history from Roehampton.
+A St James’ disciple to her fingers’ ends, having spent almost all of her teaching career here after being educated at sister school, St Vedast (brief spell in South Africa before coming back to the fold).
+Two children, boy and girl, both of whom attended St James, including the senior schools.

 A thoroughly lovely woman who radiates kindness, humanity and good humour, she is not above regularly serving up the veg at lunch (‘a lovely thing to do because I don’t have to think’) and covering lessons when needed.
 When parents told us prior to our visit, ‘She’s adorable, I would take her everywhere with me,’ ‘She is divine and constantly pushing boundaries’ and ‘I literally love her’, we wondered if gushing about the head is part of the T&Cs of having a child at the school – but actually, you have to meet her to realise she’s one of a kind.
 When our confusion about her deskless and computer-less office became obvious, she explained, ‘I think desks can create a barrier’ so it’s tastefully decorated with plush sofas and an oval dining table instead, making it among the most communal and friendly we’ve seen.